Fer-Jg/TownyAdvanced-Spanish/Placeholders.md

 - `%townyadvanced_daily_town_tax%` - Displays the daily tax charged by the town on the residents.
 - `%townyadvanced_daily_nation_tax%` - Displays the daily tax charged by the nation on the towns.

+_Introduced as of v0.96.6.0_
+- `%townyadvanced_player_location_town_or_wildname%` - Displays either the townname at the location or the wilderness name.
+- `%townyadvanced_player_location_formattedtown_or_wildname%` - Displays either the formatted townname at the location or the wilderness name.
+- `%townyadvanced_player_location_town_prefix%` - Displays the town's prefix or blank.
+- `%townyadvanced_player_location_town_postfix%` - Displays the town's postfix or blank.
+- `%townyadvanced_player_location_pvp%` - Displays (PVP) or blank, depending on pvp status of the location.
+- `%townyadvanced_nation_map_color_hex%` - Returns the hex colour code of the nation's mapcolor set with /t set mapcolor (seen in dynmap-towny.)

 </details>

 <details>